 In addition, the adoption of the Site Allocations Development Plan Document (DPD) in April 2012 confirmed the expected capacity of the urban extension (up to 5350 new homes, a new district centre and associated uses in the Great Haddon Core Area, with 65 hectares of employment land in the Great Haddon Employment Area.
 The adoption of the Planning Policies DPD in December 2012 sets out the development management policies which will govern the details of new development in the district.

-The up to date Local Development Framework now in place embeds Great Haddon as one of the key features of the development strategy, and provides a robust policy framework against which to consider the application proposals.
+The adopted Local Development Framework now in place embeds Great Haddon as one of the key features of the development strategy and provides a robust policy framework against which to consider the application proposals.
+The allocation of Great Haddon is also included in the review of the local plan which commenced in 2016.

 The Employment Area of Great Haddon was granted outline planning permission in May 2011.
 This meant that an early start could be made on this element of the urban extension, helping to secure the early provision of jobs and economic activity on site.
-Implementation of this part of the development is well underway, with the infrastructure under construction and the first of the occupiers expected to be open for business in April 2014.
+Implementation of this part of the development is now well underway.

-Discussions with the City, County and District Councils and statutory consultees on the Core Area proposals for Great Haddon have continued since May 2011, and a series of update reports, plans and technical briefing notes have been prepared over the last 18 months in order to inform the resolution of the outstanding technical issues.
+Discussions with the City, County and District Councils and statutory consultees on the Core Area proposals for Great Haddon have continued since May 2011, with a series of update reports, plans and technical briefing notes prepared in order to inform the resolution of the outstanding technical issues.

 Working Paper 14 sets out the key changes to the Core Area proposal since 2011.

-A series of Working Papers have been prepared which document all the work undertaken on the Great Haddon project to date.
+A series of Working Papers have been prepared which document all the work undertaken on the Great Haddon project prior to its consideration at Committee.